bodo-ai/Bodo/docs/api_docs/BodoSQL.md

 #### TIMESTAMP_TZ_FROM_PARTS
 -   `TIMESTAMP_TZ_FROM_PARTS(year, month, day, hour, minute, second[, nanosecond[, timezone]])`

-    Equivalent to `TIMESTAMP_FROM_PARTS` except the default behavior if no timezone is provided is to use the local timezone instead of timezone-naive.
+    Equivalent to `TIMESTAMP_FROM_PARTS(year, month, day, hour, minute, second[, nanosecond[, timezone]])` except the default behavior if no timezone is provided is to use the local timezone instead of timezone-naive.

     Note: timezone argument is not supported at this time.